ewindisch/kopernik/README.md

 ---------------------------------------

-This package provides an x86 Unix/POSIX/Linux service for a kopernik-protocol copmatible peer and inventory service.
+This package provides an x86 Unix/POSIX/Linux service for a kopernik-protocol compatible peer and inventory service.

 Peers of this service may be any device speaking the